iamdjaj/challenges/qa-automation/QA_Questions.md

 Write three automation tests that you consider necessary to validate that the API is working as expected.
 We suggest using Rest Assured.

-The following question should be asked for a Senior QA role.

-3. Automation Architecture
-We would like for you to describe in words or diagram how you would integrate the above scripts into a CI/CD environment.
-These can include integration with Cloud Based services or locally and describe why the choices made.

 This test will be evaluated by the Yieldstreet Engineering team.
 If you're having any issues with the challenge, feel free to contact us.
 Good Luck!